rei/rei-cedar-docs/docs/components/input/README.md

 ## Input with Helper Text

 Input field with helper or hint text below the input field.
 If the input is in an error state, the error messaging slot will override this text.
 Helper text should be used instead of the HTML `placeholder` attribute to provide additional information or context about the input.
+Helper text is automatically linked to the input field through the `aria-describedby` attribute.

 <cdr-doc-example-code-pair repository-href="/src/components/input" :sandbox-data="$page.frontmatter.sandboxData" :codeMaxHeight="false" :model="{defaultModel: ''}">